teachingaway/teachingaway.github.io/pages/litigation.md

 ---

-We litigate complex contract and intellectual property disputes, including patent troll defense.
-We also help enforce legitimate IP rights in trade secret disputes, and in trademark appeals at the USPTO and litigation in federal court.
+We litigate complex contract and intellectual property disputes.
+As a small firm, we provide efficient representation and carefully tailored legal strategies without sacrificing quality.